patrickpissurno/rummikub/README.md

 ### Licença
 MIT License

-Copyright (c) 2019 Breno Santos, Luciano Hanna, Patrick Pissurno
+Copyright (c) 2019 Breno Santos, Luciano Hanna, Patrick Pissurno, Vinicius Valle

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal